 Recap: 2020 MileagePlus Program Changes

-United has gone through a series of significant program updates over the last twelve months, including:
+United underwent a series of significant program updates in 2020, including:

 - Increasing all award costs close to departure